nus-cs2113-AY1920S2/tp/docs/team/jeremiasliew.md

 + What it does: Allows users to view their score after each quiz, and also a list of their past quiz scores for the selected subject.

 + Justification: The feature improves on the quiz feature, by allowing the user to view his/her performance after each quiz.
-It also allows him/her to check their past score history to track their improvement over time.
+It also allows him/her to check the past score history to track the improvement over time.

 + Highlights: This enhancement works alongside the quiz feature to provide a user-friendly and meaningful score history.
 It also tracks scores for quizzes that were ended prematurely, by only taking into account the questions asked before termination.